 Different stakeholders in the food system have widely different perspectives and interests and challenging structural issues such as power differentials among them remain largely unexamined.
-These challenges make rational discourse among stakeholders from different disciplines, sectors and levels difficult, and prevent them from working together effectively to find innovative ways to respond to food
+These challenges make rational discourse among stakeholders from different disciplines, sectors and levels difficult, and prevent them from working together effectively to find innovative ways to respond to

 The initiative brings together diverse, influential stakeholders in southern African food systems in order to respond to systemic issues in creative ways and to inspire change in how we think and act on complex social challenges.
-The purpose of the SAFL is to facilitate the interaction, communication, and collaboration between different stakeholders, including those with conflicting interests, to highlight the need for and to design and implement coherent, systemic responses to the food system through collaborative learning and experimental action.
+The purpose of the Food Lab is to facilitate the interaction, communication, and collaboration between different stakeholders, including those with conflicting interests, to highlight the need for and to design and implement coherent, systemic responses to the food system through collaborative learning and experimental action.

-SAFL uses innovative collaborative learning and facilitation approaches to support multi-stakeholder teams to develop a systemic understanding of food security issues and design innovations to shift the system towards a more sustainable and equitable path.
+The Food Lab uses innovative collaborative learning and facilitation approaches to support multi-stakeholder teams to develop a systemic understanding of food security issues and design innovations to shift the system towards a more sustainable and equitable path.

 An important example is that of Reos Partners, which is a social innovation consultancy that addresses complex, high-stakes challenges around the world.
 Reos helps teams of stakeholders work together on their toughest challenges in an approach that is systemic, creative and participative.
-Reos were one of the founders of the SAFL and, as such, have played a key role in developing the approach.
+Reos were one of the founders of the Food Lab and, as such, have played a key role in developing the approach.